 ADAPTING TO PDGM

-With the Patient-Driven Groupings Model set to take effect January 1, 2020, home health agencies across the country are trying to keep up and maintain compliance.
+Now that the Patient-Driven Groupings Model has taken effect, home health agencies across the country are trying to keep up and maintain compliance.

 The largest change facing home health agencies in over two decades has many organizations evaluating and updating internal processes.
 Others are expanding their service lines to serve more clinically complex patients.

 PDGM is leading to shifts in the way many agencies operate so they can maximize reimbursements under the new model.
 It can take time to hire new people or train current staff to provide high-quality care for these new types of cases.

 To stay compliant with the model, your organization must have a plan for how you will provide care in the years to come.

 Do you have the tools you need to thrive as regulations continue to evolve?
 If the answer is no, Relias has compiled a list of resources to keep you up-to-date on PDGM.

 To help your organization maintain compliance with PDGM, we have put together a resource toolkit that contains more than 5 white papers, webinars, guides and more.